faassen/bowerstatic/doc/tutorial.rst

 You need to let BowerStatic know where these directories are by adding them to the ``bower`` object::

-  bower.add('components', '/path/to/bower_components')
+  components = bower.directory('components', '/path/to/bower_components')

 You need to give each Bower directory a unique name, in this case ``components``.
 This name will be used in the URL used to serve packages in this directory to the web, later.
+We assign the created directory object to a global variable ``components`` we use later.

 Publisher: Serving Static Resources
 -----------------------------------